Hazardous Waste Collection For Satellite Accumulation Areas

 Request for Pick-up of Hazardous Waste and Excess Chemicals

 All containers are labeled as soon as they contain any hazardous waste.
-Label your container using our blank HAZARDOUS WASTE MANAGEMENT LABEL, or you may create your own as long as it has the following required information:
+Label your container using our blank Hazardous Waste Editable Label, or you may create your own as long as it has the following required information:

 - The words "HAZARDOUS WASTE"